Xceptance/xlt-documentation/content/en/xtc/200-manual/400-monitoring-projects.md

 ---
-title: "Monitoring Projects in XTC"
+title: "Features of Monitoring Projects"

 weight: 400
 type: docs

 description: >
-  How XTC can help you monitor your applications.
+  What a monitoring project is and how XTC can help you monitor your applications.
 ---

 {{< TODO comment="(re)write" / >}}